Owlwasrowk/Owlwasrowk/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Simon and i'm currently working on my bachelor degree in the Digital Humanities at the University of Leipzig.
-Besides the study I work at Increase Your Skills for cyber awareness products, where i can get insights about web developing with the full stack framework Laravel.
+Besides the study I work at Increase Your Skills for cyber awareness products, where i can get insights about web development with the full stack framework Laravel.

 ## Education